 Increase in efficiency:

-the efficiency of variable factors increases with an increase in the number of variable factors which also leads to the division of labor and specialization becomes possible.
+the efficiency of variable factors increases with increase in the number of variable factors which also leads to division of labor and specialization becoming possible.
 The labor can work according to their skills and attitude which results in an increase in their efficiency.

 Causes of diminishing return: